vindex10/cicliminds/README.md

 The flow of producing the plot consists of several stages:

-* Filter datasets.
+* *Filter datasets*.
 Choose model, scenario, ensemble members, variable names
-* Tune properties:
+* *Tune properties:*
     - select regions
     - specify whether to aggregate models (scenarios, ensemble members, etc) or build a plot for each of them
     - choose plot type (what will be plotted)
     - tune parameters relevant to the chosen plot type (time window step, width, etc)
-* Stage plots before building.
+* *Stage plots* before building.
 When aggregations do not reduce datasets to a single plot, several plots may be produced.
 Before actually plotting, one staged block per future plot will appear in the bottom.
-* Fine tune staged blocks if needed and build!
+* *Fine tune* staged blocks if needed and build!
 Configuration stored inside the block fully defines the plot.
-* If needed, fine tune again and rebuild only those that you modified.
+* If needed, fine tune again and *rebuild* only those that you modified.
-* Want to save the work?
-Dump the settings stored in the staged blocks into a text field (copy and store to the file manually).
+* Want to save the work? *Dump the settings* stored in the staged blocks into a text field (copy and store to the file manually).
-    Paste and restore stored settting when needed
+    Paste and *restore stored setttings* when needed
-* Store plots to PDF.
+* *Store plots to PDF*.
 Path to the file will appear in the text field.
     Experimental functionality, for now only stores the plot on the server.
 To download it, user must have direct access to the server runnin the notebook.